fbgallet/roam-extension-speech-to-roam/README.md

 - Toggle on/off Icon (in the left sidebar or in the topbar, depending on your choice in the settings)
 - Record your Voice for transcription

-⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Android app, but it works on browsers and on Windows desktop app.
+⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Android app, but it works on browsers (desktop and mobile) and on Windows desktop app.
 On Safari browser, a loss of the first two or three seconds of the recording may be observed._

 ### Voice transcription